Water Bond: Where's the Common Sense?

 • Proposition 31: State budget changes.

-• Proposition 32: Ban on payroll deductions for political contributions; ban on contributions to candidates from unions and corporations.
+• Proposition 32: Ban on payroll deductions for political contributions; ban on contributions to candidates from s and corporations.

 • Proposition 33: Car insurance rates based on driver's history of coverage.